thomasabishop/systems-obscure/src/posts/backing-up-primary-machine.md

 # Name the dir you want to snapshot and what it should be called on the external disk

-backup  /home/  home/
+backup  /home/  localhost
 ```

+So, obviously I am taking hourly, daily, weekly and monthly snapshots.
+In total, this gives me a years worth of retention whilst minimising the space taken by the older backups.
+(If I wanted to keep a record spanning several years, I could just make a copy the latest monthly backup in a year's time.)

+The numbers next to the names indicate the retention period.
+After 24 hours, the oldest hourly backup becomes the daily backup; after seven days the oldest daily backup becomes the weekly backup; after four weeks the oldest weekly backup becomes the monthly backup and so on.

-Now we need to automate the execution at the set times using `systemd`.
-First we create the service file:
+Now we need to automate the execution of `rsnapshot` at the times designated in the configuration file.
+We'll do this with a `systemd` service file and several timers.
+Each file created will be located at `/etc/systemd/system/`

+First we create the service file.
+This will be a oneshot service that is run by the timers:

 ```

-# Source link location: /etc/systemd/system/rsnapshot@.service
 [Unit]
 Description=rsnapshot (%I) backup